pilsprog/skyport-logic/docs/GAME.md

 ### ACCESSIBLE TILES (These tiles can be moved onto)
 GRASS - normal grassland.
 No effect.
 May come in various forms and colors, but
 	robots don't care about aesthetics.
-EXPLODIUM - If you stand on this tile, you can use one action or more to mine
+EXPLOSIUM - If you stand on this tile, you can use one action or more to mine
-		explodium.
-An explodium tile has 2 explodium, which you mine at a rate of one explodium per action.
+		explosium.
+An explosium tile has 2 explosium, which you mine at a rate of one explosium per action.
 After it is depleted, it turns into grass.
 	RUBIDIUM - If you stand on this tile, you can use one action or more to mine rubidium.
 An rubidium tile has 2 rubidium, which you mine at a rate of one rubidium per action.
 After it is depleted, it turns into grass.